 (level 4 - cultural 'know how' - the brain generated ideas, imaginations and memory led to symbolic learning and communication with others, there was no discontinuity!)

 economic cooperative synergies

 Universal human social behaviour involved the opportunity costs of 'tit for tat' cooperation.

-Game Theory has refocused economics on Adam Smith's 'moral sentiments' and the cooperative synergies of specialisation & scale underpinning interactions of social animals & trade ... the myth of the dismal science of selfishness was destroyed.
+Game Theory refocused economics on Adam Smith's 'moral sentiments' & trust and the cooperative synergies of specialisation & scale underpinning interactions of social animals & trade ... the myth of the dismal science of selfishness was destroyed.

-Cooperation is a behavioural survival trick which has exploded in all evolved economic systems.
+Cooperation was a behavioural survival trick which exploded in all evolved economic systems.

-Man is a clever animal but more important man is a social animal because synergy benefits can emerge from economic interactions.
-Game Theory is an area of science studying economic iterations and Evolutionarily Stable Strategies through computer simulation.
+Man was a clever animal but more important man was a social animal because synergy benefits emerged from economic interactions.
+Game Theory was an area of science studying economic iterations and Evolutionarily Stable Strategies through computer simulation.

-Economic output is survival 'know how' from the synergies of cooperation.
+Economic output was survival 'know how' from the synergies of cooperation.

-Again the peahen needed cooperative psychological propensities from her mate, not material excess, if her pea chicks were to survive.
+Again the peahen needed cooperative psychological propensities with her mate, not material excess, if her pea chicks were to survive.

-NB it is profitable to cooperate ... and uneconomic to beggar my neighbour ...
+NB it was profitable to cooperate ... and uneconomic to beggar my neighbour ... the dice were loaded

 evidence of gene/culture coevolution & social animal synergies